 Groceries, gym equipment, and home office furniture are just some of the items people are ordering online and having delivered to their doorstep or front desk since the COVID-19 pandemic began.
-According to new data from Digital Commerce 360, a media and research organization, 90% of consumers prefer home delivery over a store visit.
+CNBC reports ecommerce spending was up more than 30% in the early second quarter of 2020 versus the same time in 2019.

 If residents in your association have been frequent targets of package theft during the pandemic, here are some tips to deter thieves and ensure packages are kept safe: